DataShades/file-keeper/docs/extending/dissection.md

 --8<-- "src/file_keeper/default/adapters/fs.py:uploader_impl_makedirs"
 ```

 Then file is actually written to the FS.
-You an read file content using
+You can read file content using
-`upload.read()`, but here we create [HashingReader][file_keeper.HashingReader]
+`upload.stream.read()`, but here we create
-using `hashing_reader()` method of the [Upload][file_keeper.Upload].
-This
+[HashingReader][file_keeper.HashingReader] using `hashing_reader()` method of
-object also has `read()` method, but in addition it computes the content hash
+the [Upload][file_keeper.Upload].
+This object also has `read()` method, but in
-of the file while it's consumed.
-As result we have the hash in the and almost
+addition it computes the content hash of the file while it's consumed.
+As
-for free.
+result we have the hash in the end almost for free.

 ```py
 --8<-- "src/file_keeper/default/adapters/fs.py:uploader_impl_write"